-Have you just completed your matric and seeks funding for university education?
+Have you just completed your matric and seeks to further your education at higher education institutions?

-If you have the necessary documents to apply, please head on to the NSFAS website to apply online.
+If you have the necessary documents to apply, please visit the NSFAS website to apply online.

-Don’t know how – I will show later in the article.
+Don’t know how – We will show later in the article, it’s very simple.

 NSFAS was established according to the National Student Financial Aid Scheme Act (Act 56 of 1999) and incorporated TEFSA (Tertiary Education Fund of South Africa).

-The NSFAS Act enables any student to apply for a loan or bursary from NSFAS, but allows the board to impose conditions, generally, or in respect of a loan or bursary.
+The NSFAS Act enables potential students to apply for a loan or bursary from NSFAS.
+In the process, the board will impose conditions, generally, or in respect of a loan or bursary.

 What do you need to apply for NSFAS? (for 2019)